 Guiding you through Pennsylvania probate with competence and care

-At Fromhold Jaffe & Adams, we are mindful of the difficult period that follows the death of a loved one.
+At Fromhold Jaffe Adams & Jun, we are mindful of the difficult period that follows the death of a loved one.
 We are also aware that in many cases, significant benefits can be lost if prompt actions are not taken and penalties can be imposed if legal deadlines are not met.
-Our estate administration attorneys are sensitive to these sometimes competing factors and they take pride and care in assisting family members, executors and administrators in the administration of decedents' estates – both where wills are involved and where there are no wills (intestate proceedings) and perform our work carefully and diligently.
+Our estate administration attorneys are sensitive to these sometimes competing factors.
+We appreciate the opportunity to assist family members, executors and administrators in the administration of decedents' estates – both where wills are involved and where there are no wills (intestate proceedings) and perform our work carefully and diligently.

 We also assist and advise trustees in the administration of trusts.
 We represent beneficiaries and creditors in protecting their interests in estates and trusts, assist in the appointment of guardians for incapacitated persons and engage in litigation and proceedings in Orphans’ Court and before the Register of Wills involving wills, trusts and other related matters.

 Estate and trust administration can involve many traps for those not familiar with the law or proper procedures.
 From the first step through the conclusion of estate and trust administration, our probate lawyers are ready to help our clients properly carry out their duties to the estate, trust and beneficiaries and to protect them against mistakes and claims.
-Even where the executor is the only beneficiary, we assist her or him to have all tasks performed properly so the taxing authorities do not come looking for the executor later.
+Even where the executor is the only beneficiary, we assist her or him to have all tasks performed properly to minimize the likelihood that taxing authorities or others will later assert claims against the executor.